Skip to Content

 • Wages, commissions, and bonuses.
 Extra sources of income like commissions from side gigs or performance bonuses also count toward the gross monthly income.

-• Severance pay, pensions, veterans benefits, worker's compensation, disability, unemployment insurance, and Social Security.
+• Severance pay, pensions, veterans benefits, workers' compensation, disability, unemployment insurance, and Social Security.
 All of the most common benefits also count toward gross monthly income.

 • Miscellaneous income sources.
 Lottery winnings or other sources like investment account earnings can also apply to the gross monthly income.